davelab6/matd-dissertation/README.md

+---
+layout: default
+title: The Free Font Movement
+permalink: /
+---
-# Dave Crossland MATD Dissertation
+# Dave Crossland's MATD Dissertation

 Currently only the compiled PDF is available: